kitknox/winode/README.md

 5. If installing Windows 11 you must provide your own valid ISO download URL.
 You may get a new URL by going to (https://www.microsoft.com/en-us/software-download/windows11).
 Note that URLs are valid for 24 hours and then must be updated again.
 Alternatively you may download your own copy and self-host it for future installs.
 Please URL in W11_ISO_URL.
 6. Create a new Linode Stackscript with the full contents of this modified install-windows.sh file.
 When creating your Stackscript ensure you select "Ubuntu 22.04 LTS" as the distribution.
 7. Create a new Linode using this Stackscript.
+8. Currently the temporary 30GB block storage volume used by the installer is not automatically deleted.
+You can safetly delete this following your instatllation.
+Volumes are labeled as "temp-<linodeID>".

 # Screenshots